khazarkhorrami/scheduled_SSL_XSL/README.md

 Two main changes have been applied to the original scripts:

 1. The scripts in the "models" and "steps" directories are modified to run only for the fast (FaST) version of the original Fast-Slow Transformer model for the purpose of efficiency.
-2. The loss weighting function in the "trainer" is controlled by the factor of alpha for the relative weighting between VGS and SSL pipelines.
+2. The loss weighting function in the "trainer" is controlled by the factor of "alpha" for the relative weighting between VGS and SSL pipelines.